Theses

 #Ethics, #Literature-based

-Energy communities and tenant electricity.
-The role of AI in decentralised energy supply.
-(BA & MA; contact: Kilian Züllig)
+• Energy Communities and Tenant-Generated Electricity.
+The Role of AI in Decentralized Energy Supply.
+(BA & MA; Contact: Kilian Züllig

-The content and methodology of the topics will be individually agreed and specified with the students.
-The requirements for the topics vary depending on the degree (bachelor's/master's).
+The content and methodology of the topics are determined and finalized in consultation with each student.
+The requirements for the topics vary depending on the degree program (Bachelor’s/Master’s).

-Procedure for writing a thesis at the Professorship of Digital Business (pdf)
+The dissertation process at the Chair of Digital Business (pdf)

 Possible topics:

-In the course of digitalisation, organisations today have access to very large and ever-growing amounts of data (keyword: ‘big data’).
-However, empirical evidence shows that the data analysed and used is often characterised by poor data quality – even in internal company customer databases, an average of approximately 30% of the stored data values are incorrect.
-This results in additional costs of $15 million per year for an average American company, for example.
-However, poor data quality is not only a major problem for companies – in times of ‘fake news’, the need for reliable information is also increasing in politics and society.
-This is why quantitative methods for measuring, controlling and improving data quality are needed.
+As a result of digitalization, organizations today have access to vast and ever-growing amounts of data (keyword: “Big Data”).
+However, empirical evidence shows that the data analyzed and used is often characterized by poor data quality—even in internal corporate customer databases, an average of approximately 30% of stored data values are incorrect.
+This results, for example, in annual additional costs of $15 million for the average American company.
+However, poor data quality is not only a major problem for businesses—in the age of “fake news”, the need for reliable information is also growing in politics and society.
+Therefore, quantitative methods are needed to measure, control, and improve data quality.

 Data quality is also becoming increasingly important in the context of generative systems.
-In particular, retrieval-augmented generation (RAG) systems, such as those underlying ChatGPT, place high demands on the quality of the underlying data.
-Data quality defects can arise both in the document base and in the retrieval process, for example due to incomplete documents or imprecise user queries, and have a direct impact on the quality of the generated responses.
-There is therefore a growing need for methods to detect and address data quality issues in RAG systems.
+In particular, Retrieval-Augmented Generation (RAG) systems, such as those underlying ChatGPT, place high demands on the quality of the underlying data.
+Data quality defects can arise both in the document corpus and in the retrieval process—for example, due to incomplete documents or imprecise user queries—and directly impact the quality of the generated responses.
+Consequently, there is a growing need for methods to detect and address data quality issues in RAG systems.

 Possible topics: